liuzihe02/RDPO/README.md

 #what kind of training, we usually use dpo or sft. the data format layout changes accordingly
 stage: dpo
+#IMPORTANT if you use dpo, need to specify if RDPO or not!
+If dont specify, just normal DPO
+# this argument only works with dpo
+rdpo: true
 #true for training, false for eval
 do_train: true
 do_eval: false